 - Follow the yellow arrows in a circular path.
 If you are the first car in line, stop parallel to the building and wait for your child.
-Leave a walking path around the outside of the parking lot.
+Please stay out of the marked crosswalk.

 - Your child will walk to your car while you wait in line.
 The students have been instructed not to walk through the line of waiting cars to parked cars, so please don't ask your children to do this unless you accompany them.

 - Pull out of the pick up lane AFTER your child is in the car.
 Proceed to the exit and take a right turn.

 - If the car in front of you leaves, pull up to fill the gap.